-- 1. The preparation and implementation of the next UfM Ministerial Meeting on Energy (foreseen to take place in April 2021), supporting the work developed under the UfM Energy Platforms; - 2.
-The support to local authorities in their efforts to achieve the energy transition as well as the promotion of capacity building and a stronger involvement of the private sector; - 3.
+- 1. The implementation of the Ministerial Declaration on Energy and its Roadmap for Action. - 2.
+To support local authorities in their energy transition as well as the promotion of capacity building and a stronger involvement of the private sector. - 3.
 The promotion of flagship initiatives and projects as well as institutional partnerships.

 Energy

-Technical Support 169.257,72
+Technical Support 100.848,08

-Platforms, regional experts groups meetings & conferences 17.500,00
+Platforms, regional experts' groups meetings & conferences 77.500,00

 Follow-up and monitoring 25.071,43

 Outreach & Visibility 28.500,00

-Energy Total 240.329,15
+Energy Total 231.919,51